 If you’re not particularly keen about the latest content, you can simply check online archive tools.
-Wayback Machine and WebCite are two of the best links to search for backdated online content.
+Wayback Machine is the best link to search for backdated online content.
 All you have to do is check whether the URL with hidden content has been archived in the past.
 This will give date-wise results; go for the most recent update.
 You don’t have to go too far back in time as many of these digital snapshots can be just a few months or even a few days old.

 In addition to making inaccessible content accessible, these websites provide another valuable service.
 They ensure that if the news sites eventually delete something which others are reporting, it can be traced from the archives.
 As a result, such links are often used by journalists and those who suffer online censorship.